wandb/docs/docs/guides/launch/intro.md

 <!-- ![](/images/launch/mlOps_flow.png) -->

-As jobs are added to the queue, a [*launch agent*](./run-agent.md) will poll that queue and execute the job on the system targeted by the queue this job was taken from.
+As jobs are added to the queue, one or more [*launch agents*](./run-agent.md) will poll that queue and execute the job on the system targeted by the queue this job was taken from.

 ![](/images/launch/ml_user_flow.png)